driptobhattacharyya/Smart-Attendance-App/README.md

 # Attendify Mobile App

 This GitHub repository contains only the code for the mobile app, developed using React Native.
+Creating new accounts is currently unavailable, so....

+#### Use these credentials instead
+**employee ID:** EMP003
+**password:** password

 ## Features